Five Things to Know About SBA Financing When Buying or Selling a Business

 The SBA allows the seller to enter into a consulting agreement for one year only.

 As you consider this important transaction, it’s important to work with an SBA-Preferred Lender.
 Preferred Lenders have proven experience processing SBA loans, understand the nuances of this type of financing and can guide you through the transaction.
-Banner is proud to be recognized by the SBA as an SBA Preferred Lender.
+Banner is proud to be recognized as an SBA Preferred Lender.